ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 The `google.accounts.id.renderButton` function defines the presentation style of the Sign in with Google button:

-- Setting `data-auto_prompt="false"` determines whether to display One Tap or not.

-The `google.accounts.id.prompt` method displays the One Tap prompt.
+The `google.accounts.id.prompt` method displays the One Tap prompt (and is disabled in this particular case).

 ### HTML Version